 to understand how society works and the rights and responsibilities involved.

-Education for citizenship equips Oakfield learners with the knowledge, skills and understanding to play an effective role in public life.
+Education for citizenship equips our young people with the knowledge, skills and understanding to play an effective role in public life.
 Citizenship encourages them to take an interest in topical and controversial issues and to engage in discussion and debate.
-Pupils learn about their rights, responsibilities, duties and freedoms and about laws, justice and democracy.
+They learn about their rights, responsibilities, duties and freedoms and about laws, justice and democracy.
 They learn to take part in decision-making and different forms of action.
 They play an active role in the life of their schools, neighbourhoods, communities and wider society as active and global citizens.

 Citizenship encourages respect for different national, religious and ethnic identities.
 It equips learners to engage critically with and explore diverse ideas, beliefs, cultures and identities and the values we share as citizens in the UK.
 Learners begin to understand how society has changed and is changing in the UK, Europe and the wider world.